 Should your content be an ebook?
 Or would it be better as a blog post or series of blog posts?
 What’s the difference?

 A blog post typically takes one idea from conception to completion.
 For example, a post on SEO basics may walk readers through implementing on-page SEO.
 Things like:

 Readers leave satisfied with the gleaned points and can put them to use right away.

 With a series of blog posts, you might go in-depth and continue the general conversation thread for about three to five more steps — or indefinitely in some cases.
-For example: